As a groom, one of the most personal decisions you’ll make for your wedding is choosing your groomsmen.

 Matching the number of groomsmen to the number of bridesmaids is common to ensure symmetry during the ceremony and in photos.
 However, this is not a strict rule, and some couples choose to have uneven wedding parties based on their closest friends and family members.

 When determining the number of groomsmen, consider including brothers or close male relatives.
-Their inclusion not only honors family relationships but also enhances the personal significance of your wedding day.
+Their inclusion not only honours family relationships but also enhances the personal significance of your wedding day.

 Ultimately, consider your personal preferences and social circle.
 The number of groomsmen should reflect your significant relationships, not just aesthetics or tradition.
 Think about which friends and family members have supported you and who you want to play a significant role on your wedding day.